Combine and conquer: model averaging for out-of-distribution forecasting: Introduction

+However, what is currently less well understood is how to value and incorporate model performance, i.e. the model fit on the empirical data, in the process of developing forecasting models.
+Performance on empirical (estimation) data is often taken as an indication of a model’s ability to generalise, despite evidence that more flexible models that achieve better in-sample fit do not necessarily lead to improved forecasts \citep[see e.g.][]{Fox_Daly_Hess_Miller_2014,hess2025flexibilityforesightpredictivelimitations}.
+Moreover, when behavioural patterns in out-of-distribution settings differ from those observed in the estimation data, a good in-sample fit alone may not translate into strong out-of-distribution performance.
+In such cases, models with a stronger behavioural underpinning may be better suited to capturing underlying decision mechanisms and could therefore generalise more robustly to new scenarios.

-The aim of this paper is twofold.
+The contribution of this paper is twofold.
 First, we aim to shed light on the prediction performance of forecasting models with varying levels of behavioural underpinning as a function of the ``distance'' between the training data and forecasting scenarios for models.
-Second, we aim to develop an approach that improves prediction performance in forecasts through a model averaging approach that assigns different weights to different models depending on this ``distance".
-In our work, we use trip distance as the key variable, but the approach works with any variable that goes out of distribution, not only physical distance.
+Second, we develop an approach to improve prediction performance through model averaging, where different weights are assigned to different models depending on this ``distance".
+As highlighted above, there are many ways in which prediction settings could go outside the (multi-dimensional attribute) distribution covered by the estimation data.
+The focus of our work is on values of continuous attributes.
+We specifically use trip distance for this.
+It is a natural way of defining the context of a trip, and other key variables such as travel times and cost would be correlated with distance, thus also going out-of-distribution for trips that are longer or shorter than those included in the estimation data.
+There are also policy-relevant motivations for using distance as an example.
+In particular, forecasting behaviour beyond the range of observed trip distances is of interest in settings where long-distance trips are underrepresented in estimation data.
+While we use trip distance as the primary variable, the proposed approach is conceptually general and could be applied to other attributes that extend beyond the range observed in the estimation data.
+Assessing its performance in such settings is left for future work.

 We employ a neural network for the model averaging.
 This allows learning potential nonlinear relations between distance and model weights.
 Using the resulting model averaging structure, we aim not only to develop a flexible tool for combining models but also to gain rule-of-thumb insights for the conditions under which specific sorts of models perform best in terms of out-of-distribution forecasting.